vgurianov/uml-sp/docs/case_studies/queue/queuing_theory.md

 <p><img src="barber_ClassDiagram.png" alt="" /></p>
 Figure 1.
 Analysis class diagram of barber model<br/>

-The key elements of queuing systems are the customers and servers.
+The key elements of queueing systems are the customers and servers.
 The term “customer” can refer to people, parts, trucks, e-mails etc. and the term “server” clerks, mechanics, repairmen, CPUs etc.
 Further we shall accurately define these concepts.<br/>
 The "Component" frame defines "Service" notion (concept).
 Service is a server or a queuing system.